Book of Remembrance

 - Saturdays, Sundays and Bank Holidays 10.15am to 3.45pm.

-Entries can be inserted into the Book of Remembrance in two, five, or eight-lines; floral or badge emblems are available with five or eight-line entries.
+Entries can be put in the Book of Remembrance in two, five, or eight-lines.
+Floral or badge emblems are available with five or eight-line entries.

-The Book of Remembrance can be viewed online: Online Book of Remembrance for Park Wood Crematorium
+For the online version, see: Online Book of Remembrance for Park Wood Crematorium .

-For advice on prices, or to obtain an order form to insert an entry into the Book of Remembrance, please contact Bereavement Services.
+For prices, or order forms to make an entry in the Book of Remembrance, please read: Memorial Brochure [PDF 5666KB] .

-Memorials at Park Wood Crematorium are situated in specific areas, designed to provide an attractive, landscaped, garden of remembrance.
+Memorials at Park Wood Crematorium are in an areas designed to provide an attractive, landscaped, garden of remembrance.

 Options available for the final resting place of cremated remains